 Some funds provide insured benefits to members.
 Whether a member is entitled to the insured benefit depends both on the terms of the trust deed and on the terms of the insurance policy.
 The definition of “total and permanent disablement benefit” or “total disablement” (for income protection or salary continuance benefits) differs from fund to fund and policy to policy.
-It is vital to look at the definition in question.
+It is vital to look at the definition in question, as noted above.
 Often, a total disablement benefit is payable if a member is unable to do the member’s own job from month to month, but a total and permanent disablement benefit is payable only if the insurer determines that the member is unlikely to return to employment.
 In these cases, the trustee has no power to determine whether a member is entitled to the insured total and permanent disability benefit.

 If the insurer’s decision is challenged in court, the court must decide whether the insurer, in deciding whether a member is entitled to a total and permanent disability benefit, has acted reasonably, in good faith, and with due regard for the interests of the member.
 If the insurer has so acted, the court cannot set aside the decision of the insurer even if it considers that, if the court were to make the decision, it would have found that the member was entitled to disability benefits.